t4guw/Hackerrank-Web-Scraper/README.md

 2. Download main.py and scrape_hackerrank.py into the same directory

-3. In main.py, there is a variable called "category".
-Change it to whichever hackerrank category you want to scrape.
-For instance, if you want to scrape the algorithms section (https://www.hackerrank.com/domains/algorithms) set category to "algorithms".
+3. `main.py` accepts a command line argument for a hackerrank category.
+Provide the name of whichever hackerrank category you want to scrape.
+For instance, if you want to scrape the algorithms section (https://www.hackerrank.com/domains/algorithms) , run `python3 main.py algorithms`.

-3. Run main.py (e.g. `python3 main.py`)
+3. Run main.py (e.g. `python3 main.py <category>`)